 When is my termination effective?

+Termination will be effective on January 30, 2002

 What is the WARN act?

+Worker Adjustment & Retraining Notification Act.
+Establishes the employeer’s notification obligations when there are plant closings or significant staff reductions.

 Under WARN, I am technically an Enron employee for 60 days after notification.
 If I find and start a new job outside of Enron within that time period, do I forfeit my severance?
+No, The notification you are receiving is for involuntary termination, you are free to pursue other employment during this period.

 COMPENSATION/SEVERANCE